Developer: UBIart Montpellier

 Rayman has been a struggling series right after the PS1 games came out.
 There have been spin-offs, ports, and terrible sequels since then, but Origins redeems the series.
 There isn’t really a story here except you’re saving lums and princesses of different lands to earn powers.
 There aren’t any cut scenes or voiceovers because this goes back to its old-school roots, and yes, the game is hard.

 The controls are silky smooth and so are the animations.
 It helps that the controls are responsive as well as you jump around the levels that require focus and skill to navigate.
-Obstacles lay in your path such as treacherous waters, enemies, and fire.
+Obstacles lay in your paths such as treacherous waters, enemies, and fire.
 Each new area has unique enemies, hazards, and an overall layout which is very nice to look at.
-Enemies can be jumped on or punched and after that they inflate.
+Enemies can be jumped on or punched and after that, they inflate.
 You can use the Vita screen to touch them so they pop to get the lum inside which actually makes this version more forgiving than the consoles.
 When you jump around to find lums you will see them in hidden objects, and some will be trapped in bubbles.
 You can touch them to pop them to add to your collection which is much easier.
 While your bounding about the cleverly laid out levels you can find hidden areas with cages full of lums that you can find by hearing their cries for help.